Chief Rabbinate of Israel: Marriages

 While the State of Israel recognizes any marriage performed legally in another country, for marriages performed within Israel, only religious marriage is recognized as legal; as such, the Chief Rabbinate is granted control over all Jewish marriages.
 They also have the right to refuse someone the status of Jew, thus making it impossible for them to get legally married in Israel.
 The Rabbinate and their local religious councils are the only ones able to register rabbis to perform weddings, thus creating a monopoly for themselves.

 The Rabbinate control also means that there are 400,000 immigrants from the former USSR who have moved to Israel, many of whom are Jewish, who are not permitted to marry in Israel and must travel overseas for a legally-recognized marriage.

-However, Israel does have a legal framework for civil unions, which has the same legal standing as marriage; therefore, someone who does marry outside of the Rabbinate can have their union recognized by the state.
-This same mechanism has been used for same-sex unions, even though there is no legal same-sex marriage in Israel.

 Because of Israeli law, the rabbi that performs a marriage outside of the Rabbinate can be charged with a criminal offense and be jailed for up to two years.
 In spite of this, there are a number of people and organizations that perform marriages outside of the rabbinate framework.
 Chuck Davidson has openly challenged the state to jail him for his performing of marriages.
 He has personally performed hundreds of marriages outside of the rabbinate, while those in his network have performed many more.
 He works with Hashgacha Pratit, another organization which challenges the monopoly of the Rabbinate on kashrut and weddings.

 Seth Farber has set up an organization, Itim.
 While Itim still works from within the Rabbinate, and, therefore, is beholden to their rules, it tries to find a gentler path for the many secular people who want to use their services.
 Another group involved in marriage within the Rabbinate is the Tzohar network.

 Since the Rabbinate is affiliated with Orthodoxy, no Reform or Conservative rabbi may legally officiate at a wedding in Israel.
 Conservative rabbi Dov Haiyun was detained in July 2018 for performing an unsanctioned wedding, leading to protests and condemnation from opposition lawmakers and mainstream Jewish organizations in the United States.